AMED: Automatic Mixed-Precision Quantization for Edge Devices: Discussion

 \section{Discussion}

-In this paper, we have introduced a novel mixed-precision quantization algorithm \methodname{}.
-The proposed method relies on a novel meta-bit allocation strategy that finds an optimal bitwidth among different NN layers by measuring desired behaviors based on a simulation of a specific hardware.
-Our method significantly reduced the required exploration space compared to previous mixed-precision methods.
-In addition, the proposed method enables efficient QAT in the ultra-low bitwidth regime by scaling LR in transitions to-and-from ultra-low bit-width layers, enabling fast accuracy recovery.
-The extensive evaluations demonstrated the superiority of our method on standard image classification benchmarks in terms of the accuracy-latency trade-off compared to the prior art.
-The ability to obtain higher accuracy in a shorter training time results in lower carbon footprint and accelerated time-to-market solutions.
+In this paper, we introduced a novel mixed-precision quantization method called \methodname{}.
+The proposed method relies on a novel meta-bit allocation strategy that finds an optimal bitwidth among different neural network layers by measuring direct signals from a hardware accelerator simulator.
+Our method significantly reduces the required exploration space compared to previous mixed-precision methods, due to the simplicity of the perspective of the low-degree objective.
+The extensive evaluations we performed demonstrated the superiority of our method over standard image classification benchmarks in terms of the accuracy--latency trade-off compared to the prior state of the art.
+The~ability to obtain higher accuracy in a shorter training time results in lower time-to-market~solutions.

-While this work accelerates the training process by scaling LR, learning the optimal scaling, as well as in which cases scaling should be used, remains an open question.
-Another intriguing future topic is the exploration of different loss terms.
-By eliminating the need for the loss term to be differentiable, the options for loss terms become much broader, as one could measure any empirical value.
-For example power, memory, bandwidth, all within the existing system where the network will be deployed.
+Future work to examine this method for efficient NAS could yield a computationally efficient search, which will reduce the carbon footprint of the procedure and reveal better models in terms of inference~time.